 1. Length of ownership

 How long have you owned the property?
-3.5 years
+Just over 3 years

 2. Council tax

 Which Council Tax band is your property in?
 (Please circle)

 A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

 (Please tick all that apply)

-• Garage
+● Garage ✓

 Allocated parking space

-• Driveway
+• Driveway 🗸

 Shared parking

 On street

 Resident permit

 Metered parking

-Other (please specify): Off road parking
+Other (please specify):

 4. Conservation area

 Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?